nanobox-io/nanobox-docs/source/engines/common-tasks/template-generation.html.md

 ## Inline Templates

-coming soon
+Coming Soon

 ## Files

 At times a dynamically generated template isn't required.
 In such cases, a static file can be copied into the environment.
 Nos provides a `file` helper to assist with this common task.
-To use the `file` function, files must be place in the /files directory.
-The function accepts 2 arguments: the source file and the destination file.
+To use the `file` function, files must be placed in the `/files` directory.
+The function accepts 2 arguments:

+- The source file
+- The destination file.

-Example:
+###### Example:

 ```bash
 file \